 Your dog…your goals!
 As trainers, we like to see all dogs have basic manners; not jump up, walk on a loose leash, come when called, and pay attention when asked.
-As a pet owner, it might be important for your dog to learn how to chill out or settle down in your office or other spaces.
-Or perhaps he needs to learn how to take direction from someone other than you.
+As a pet owner, it might be vital for your dog to learn how to chill out or settle down in your office or other spaces.
+Or perhaps he needs to learn to take direction from someone other than you.

 Dogs with aggressive behavior toward people are not accepted into our day training program.